Heijden, K. van der. 2015. Can cities pave the way towards a sustainable future? ECDPM Talking Points blog, 3 December 2015.

 A rise in sea levels and global temperatures pose serious threats, especially in densely populated deltas.
 Disasters that have a rapid onset – like storm surges, flash floods and tropical cyclones – can endanger these low-lying settlements, as is the case in East Asia and the Pacific.

 Urban air pollution accounts for 1.3 million premature deaths around the world every year.
 None of the top 50 cities in the world by population size meet the air quality standards of the World Health Organisation.
 India is home to 13 of the 20 most polluted cities in the world and in this transport accounts for a third of the total greenhouse gas emissions.
+Looking at the business van finance numbers, it’s clear to see that more and more fumes are going to be in the air.
 The rising number of road fatalities is testament to the fact that the car market is growing faster than that of India’s population.

 An extra 2.5 billion more people will live in cities by 2050.
 Cities will have to accommodate 1.3 million new inhabitants each week for the next 35 years.
 A World Bank report suggests that ninety percent of the growth in urbanisation is expected to be in developing countries, with African cities among the fastest-growing in the world.